DanielRejniak/mevn_stack/README.md

 2. Start the application by running
   * `docker-compose up --build`

-3. Open up a browser window and enter the uri
+3. From a browser window, enter the URI:
   * `http://localhost:8000`

 ----